 Aside from saving you money, a home studio means that you will have more opportunities to experiment and hone your skills, making you a better photographer.
 Last but not least, it means you will know the capabilities of the space better than anyone else and can deliver consistency in your images working with the variables you have.

-Keep in mind that headshot images are one kind of portrait photography that benefits the most from home studio capture, followed by pet photography.
+Keep in mind that headshot images are one kind of portrait photography that benefits the most from home studio capture, followed by pet photography, which can help inspire you to get more photography clients.
 If these varieties of portrait photography are part of an existing or desired body of work, you may want to consider investing in a home portrait studio to give you superior control over composition and lighting variables.

 6. Using Props to Help Tell the Story